MCDMSociety/MOrepo-Pedersen08/instances/ReadMe.md

 ## Assignment problems (AP)

-The instances are contained in the subfolder `AP`.
+The instances are contained in the sub folder `AP`.
 Instances are named

 - `Pedersen08_AP_d<n>_c0-1000_<Y>.xml` where `Y` is the instance number of a BiAP of size `n` with negatively correlated costs.
 Cost range is [0,1000].